bss489/Support-Vector-Machine/README.md

 ## Problem Statement
 The aim of this dataset is to classify patients who are suffering from Chronic Kidney Disease and who aren't suffering from Chronic Kidney Disease with the help of parameters such as age, blood pressure, sugar etc.

+## SVM Algorithm

+Implementation of different SVM kernels(linear,gaussian, polynomial) and tuning parameters such as C, gamma and degree to demonstrate the best performing model.